flodlan/Lab-Wiki/documents/fMRI/fmri-analysis.md

 ---

 # BIDS Documentation
 [BIDS](http://bids.neuroimaging.io/) describes a format to organize neuroimaging and behavioural data (_i.e.,_ a folder structure, naming structure, etc.) It is mandatory for members of the Predictive Brain Lab to use this format.
-The raw DICOM data can be automatically converted into the BIDS format using the [bidscoin tool](https://github.com/Donders-Institute/bidscoin).

-## BIDScoin
-This is employed to convert the raw (DICOM) data to the BIDS format.
-BIDScoin is available on the DCCN cluster.
-For an extensive tutorial on how to use BIDScoin, see [here](https://github.com/Donders-Institute/bidscoin#bidscoin-tutorial).
+**What tool can we use to do this?** To conver the raw data (DICOM) automatically to the BIDS format, you can use the [bidscoin tool](https://github.com/Donders-Institute/bidscoin).
+Their website contains information on how to exactly do this.

-This [document]({% link documents/fMRI/bids-coin.md %}) highlights the steps to conver the raw (DICOM) data into the BIDS format.

 # fMRI Analysis
 Once you have converted the raw data files to NIFTI using BIDScoin, you can proceed with the data processing steps.
-This section will provide valuable insights into analyzing fMRI experiments.
-It includes a collection of resources compiled by various lab members over the years, which they found useful for analyzing this type of data.

 ## Preprocessing with fmriprep
+The standard tool at the DCCN to pre-process fMRI data is [fMRIprep](https://fmriprep.org/en/stable/).

+#### Why do we use this tool?
+fMRIprep is a data preprocessing pipeline that offers a user-friendly, state-of-the-art interface.
+It is robust to variations in scan protocols, requires minimal user input, and provides clear, comprehensive error and output reporting.
+It reduces researcher degrees of freedom and aligns with the reproducibility goals followed by the lab.

+#### What preprocessing steps does it perform?
+It is mostly concerned with performing the basic preprocessing steps when looking at fMRI data:

+* Coregistration
+* Normalization
+* Unwarping
+* Noise Component Extraction
+* Segmentation
+* Skull-stripping

+However, the specific steps performed will depend on the type of MRI data you are feeding the pipeline as well as the meta-data included.
+To get a better overview, you can check [this page](https://fmriprep.org/en/stable/workflows.html#bold-preprocessing)

+The output obtained from preprocessing your data in this way should be easily submittable to many different group level analysis, such as task-based or resting-state fMRI, graph theory measures, and surface or volume-based statistics.

+#### How does fMRIprep works?
+It combines tools from well-known software packages for analyzing this type of data (_e.g.,_ FSL, ANTs, FreeSurfer, and AFNI), selecting the best software implementation for the different stages of the preprocessing.

+The new standard tool at the DCCN. fMRIprep runs all the preprocessing and outputs various visualisations to help you check your registration etc. fMRIprep is a full-fledged preprocessing pipeline.
+On the mentat compute nodes (mentat001-005 do not work), you can use the fmriprep_sub command to submit your jobs to the cluster (see FAM 25-04-2019).

+The advantage of using this tool is that developers are constantly optimizing the pipeline.
+Modifying the preprocessing steps for it to match with the software that currently performs these steps as best as possible.
+Additionally, it automatizes and parallelizes processing steps, which provides a significant speed-up from manual processing or shell-scripted pipelines.